gabrielmoris/web3/README.md

 5. run `dfx start` and then in other console in the same folder `npm install` and finally `dfx deploy`
 6. run `npm start`

+# Token creation

+Inside `src/token/main.mo` will be all backend logic. to get the identification run `dfx identity get-principal`.
+The principal id of the default user.
+We will assing all the tokens to this id.

+The rest of this Docs is inside [The project README](token-cration/README.md)